-Group discussion.
-After each training, you’ll gather with your fellow trainees (there are usually 2-3 others training with you) and talk about what came up during your feedback session that day.
+Group discussion & processing.
+After each training, you’ll gather with your fellow trainees (there are usually one to two other trainees training with you) and talk about what came up during your feedback session that day.

 - Biocybernaut trainers have gone through their own extensive brain training and are practiced in coaching consciousness shifts; they’ll help you make sense of your experience, and with their guidance, you’ll shed light on the deepest parts of your mind, and learn how to control them.

 Eat!
 Rewiring your brain is hard work, and it’s important that you have the fuel to keep your mind running strong so you can make the most of your time at Biocybernaut.
 We have a carefully crafted menu of foods that support your brain, giving it the building blocks it needs to integrate the changes you create during training.
 Remember: you are responsible for your breakfast & Biocybernaut provides lunch & supper and nutritious snacks throughout the day.